 Megan says, “Not a day goes by that a person does not mention being on radio.
 I call Jackie O my Gift that keeps on Giving.”

-What Does Megan Think It Means To Be A True Florist Today?
+What Does Megan Think About The Meaning Of Being A True Florist Today?

 “A florist has to cover a lot of aspects.
 They have to be able to talk to people.
 They have to be able to grieve with people.
 They have to understand.
 They have to feel.
 They have to Celebrate.”